 The first level is a cylinder index, which has the key value of an anchor record for each cylinder of a disk pack occupied by the file and a pointer to the track index for the cylinder.
 The track index has the key value of an anchor record for each track in the cylinder and a pointer to the track.
 The track can then be searched sequentially for the desired record or block.
 Insertion is handled by some form of overflow file that is merged periodically with the data file.
 The index is recreated during file reorganization.
 Algorithm 6.4 outlines the search procedure for a record in a data file that uses a nondense multilevel primary index with t levels.
-We refer to entry t at level t of the index as t overflow records are ignored.
-If the record is in the file, there must be some entry at level 1 with $K_1(i) \le K \le K_1(i+1)$ and the record will be in the block of the data file whose address is $P_1(i)$ .
-Exercise discusses modifying the search algorithm for other types of indexes.
+We refer to entry t at level t of the index as t as t and we search for a record whose primary key value is t as t we assume that any overflow records are ignored.
+If the record is in the file, there must be some entry at level 1 with t with t and the record will be in the block of the data file whose address is t and t and t and the record will be in the block of the data file whose address is t and t and t and t are search algorithm for other types of indexes.

 '''

 Algorithm 6.4.
-Searching a Nondense Multilevel Primary Index with t Levels ( We assume the index entry to be a block anchor that is the first key per block. ) p \leftarrow address of top-level block of index; for j \leftarrow t step - 1 to 1 do begin read the index block (at jth index level) whose address is p; search block p for entry p such that p (p) p ( if p) p ( if p) p ( if p) p ( picks appropriate pointer at p) index level ) end; read the data file block whose address is p; search block p for record with key = p;
+Searching a Nondense Multilevel Primary Index with t Levels ( We assume the index entry to be a block anchor that is the first key per block. ) p \leftarrow address of top-level block of index; for j \leftarrow t step -1 to 1 do begin read the index block (at jth index level) whose address is p; search block p for entry p such that p (p) p ( if p) is the last entry in the block, it is sufficient to satisfy p (p) ( picks appropriate pointer at p) the index level ) end; read the data file block whose address is p; search block p for record with key p (p);

 '''

 As we have seen, a multilevel index reduces the number of blocks accessed when searching for a record, given its indexing field value.
 We are still faced with the problems of dealing with index insertions and deletions, because all index levels are physically ordered files.
 To retain the benefits of using multilevel indexing while reducing index insertion and deletion problems, designers adopted a multilevel index called a dynamic multilevel index that leaves some space in each of its blocks for inserting new entries and uses appropriate insertion/deletion algorithms for creating and deleting new index blocks when the data file grows and shrinks.
-It is often implemented by using data structures called B-trees and B+trees, which we describe in the next section.
+It is often implemented by using data structures called B-trees and B+-trees, which we describe in the next section.